 1.Repeat outfits and add variations.
 Some people don’t like to wear the same thing over and over, but it’s an essential part of traveling (and not necessarily a negative one).
 And, if you actually like what you’re wearing, you won’t mind wearing it more than once, anyway.
 Pack pieces that all coordinate with each other, and stick to one or two colors (my go-to is usually black and tan; a no-brainer).
 By switching pieces and adding accessories, you won’t get bored, because the outfit will always have a slight variation to it.
 That variation can be as simple as adding a fun piece of jewelry, a scarf, or a light wrap.

 2. Consider your essentials.
 We all have them.
 They’re those things that allow both function and fashion.
 Jeans are one example; they can be worn during the day with a casual shirt and sneakers or at night layered with a “statement” top (or even a dress).
 And you can wear jeans a bunch of times without having to launder them (unless you clumsily spill a glass of red wine or something equally stain-inducing).
 Another one of my go-to’s is black leggings.
 You can never go wrong with these, day or night.
+It may also be a good idea to pack some midi dresses from brands like Shoshanna dress as they might look chic when you pose for a picture.

 3. Look for durable, quick drying light fabrics.
 I always like to stay ahead of the dreaded piles of dirty laundry by washing out my clothing as I go.
 It’s not always easy to do this, though, since so many things are not hand washable and if they are, they don’t dry quickly.
 After many years of searching, I’ve finally found a fantastic line of travel clothing that fits the bill.
 I’m absolutely smitten with Anatomie.
 The fit is fantastic, the tailoring superb, and the styles, with their European flair, are beautiful and flattering.